How to Debounce Backend Events Reliably

 No visibility

-Did the debounce timer fire?
+With any of these approaches, did the debounce check fire?
 Did the action succeed?
 Did the consolidated notification actually send?
-With in-memory debounce, there is no record.
-Failures are silent.
+Unless you build logging around it, failures are silent.

 DIY vs Posthook